 9.3.
 All quoted Fees and any additional charges may not be exempt of VAT and the Client acknowledges that VAT may be payable.

 9.4.
-Payments are made on a staged basis.
+Payments for website design and development Services are made on a staged basis.
 The Initial Payment must be paid on acceptance of a Quotation and the Final Payment on completion of the Website, unless specified otherwise.
 All invoices submitted must be paid in full within 7 days of the invoice date, except where agreed at the Developer’s own discretion.
 All payments are made on a staged basis and no further work will commence until each staged-payment has been made unless otherwise stated.

 10. Liability and Warranty Disclaimer